 In fact, a study by Usabilla found that 55% of customers prefer speaking to a human agent on the phone over other contact channels.
 What’s more, 40% of customers prefer talking to a real person over the phone when it comes to more complicated interactions like payment disputes.

 Did you know that 96% of customers agree customer service plays a leading role in their choice of (and loyalty to) brands?
 Perhaps you’re even part of that 96%!
 With this in mind, it’s easy to see why call centres play an integral role in boosting customer satisfaction.

-Often call centres provide a customer’s first — and sometimes only — human interaction with a company.
+Often call centres to provide a customer’s first — and sometimes only — human interaction with a company.
 Call centre interactions can build a company’s brand image, solve issues, and even result in a healthier bottom line.
-What’s more, the data that call centres to gather from customer calls is becoming more and more valuable.
+What’s more, the data that call centres to gather from customer calls are becoming more and more valuable.
 It aids in providing consumer insights that allow businesses to make data-driven improvements.

 Bad call centre interactions, on the other hand, can cause serious damage to a company’s brand image.
 An estimated $41 billion is lost by U.S. companies each year following a bad customer experience.
 In today’s digital age, it’s essential that businesses can meet customer expectations where they are.
 That means delivering consistent, effective, and personalised customer service at all times.